beaudenison/minecraft-server-manager/README.md

 3. Access the web panel at `http://localhost:8080`

-4. Default login credentials:
+4. **Login credentials:**
    - Username: `admin`
-   - Password: `changeme` (change this immediately!)
+   - Password: `changeme`

+   ⚠️ **Important:** Change the admin password by setting the `ADMIN_PASSWORD` environment variable in docker-compose.yml

 ## Usage

 ### First Time Setup
-1. Access the web panel
+1. Access the web panel at `http://localhost:8080`
+2. Login with default credentials (admin / changeme)
+3. **Immediately change your password** in the Users tab
-2. Upload a Minecraft server JAR file (e.g., `server.jar`)
+4. Upload a Minecraft server JAR file
-3. Configure server properties
+5. Configure server properties if needed
-4. Accept the EULA
-5. Start the server
+6. Start the server

+### Managing Users
+1. Go to the **Users** tab
+2. **Change Your Password**: Update your current password
+3. **Add New User**: Create additional user accounts
+4. **Delete User**: Remove users (cannot delete yourself or the last user)

+All user data is stored in `/minecraft/users.json` and persists across container restarts.

 ### Uploading Worlds
 1. Navigate to the "Worlds" section